beimnet-11/wireframing/README.md

 - **Guides the Design Process**
   Wireframes define the structure, layout, and functionality of a page or application early on.
   *Example:* By planning the property listing page layout with image placement, booking details, and call-to-a
+## Real-World Wireframing Scenario

+### Scenario: Booking Flow in a Property Rental Platform

+During the design of the Airbnb Clone project, a low-fidelity wireframe was created for the booking flow, including property selection, date picking, and checkout.

+**Usability Issues Identified:**
+- The “Book Now” button was placed below a long property description, making it difficult for users to locate quickly.
+- The calendar for selecting check-in and check-out dates was confusing, with no clear indication of available dates.
+- Users had to scroll excessively to see payment options, potentially causing frustration.

+**Resolution:**
+- The “Book Now” button was repositioned next to the property summary for immediate visibility.
+- The calendar was redesigned in the wireframe to clearly highlight available dates and disable unavailable ones.
+- Pay